-During 2017 and 2018, the MoE positively responded on the request for the merger of the Group's two exploitation concessions (the "Merger"), however the final approval is still waiting from the Government of the Republic of North Macedonia.
+During 2017 and 2018, the Ministry of Economy (the "MoE") positively responded on the request for the merger of the Group's two exploitation concessions (the "Merger"), however the final approval is still outstanding from the Government of the Republic of North Macedonia.
 The approval of the Merger represents a significant trigger for further development of the Ilovica-Shtuka Project.